02. Mycelium - Domain Manifest

 strain-payment-{type}— a tool can map a nutrient entry to the corresponding strain convention without a lookup table. - No amounts — nutrient entries declare where to pay, not how much.
 Donation amounts are the donor’s choice.

 - No dependency splits — nutrients declares “how to pay this domain.”
-Dependency-aware distribution is a tool-layer concern: Synapse can traverse the bond graph (
+Dependency-aware distribution is a tool-layer concern: tooling MAY traverse the bond graph (

 depends_on,spawned_from,absorbed_from) and collect nutrient methods from each domain’s mycelium. - Nutrients is inside